- South Africans went online to demand that Soweto's lights be turned off until residents forked out the money they owe Eskom

 The outages reportedly cost the economy at least R2 billion a day.

-Some commentors on social media accused ESKOM of being afraid of Soweto.
-People also joked that while Sowetan owed ESKOM the most, they tended to be the ones who complained the loudest when there was load shedding.
+Some people commenting on social media accused Eskom of being afraid of Soweto.
+People also joked that while Soweto owed Eskom the most, they tended to be the ones who complained the loudest when there was load shedding.